yaswanth97531/react-exercise-hooks/README.md

 Right now, we are using a static sample user.
 We want to get user data from the provided endpoint.
 But first, we want to review our approach.

-## Steps
+## Stories

-1. Code review the "User" component
+1. Bugfix: Code review the "User" component
-2. Using the provided endpoint, show all users in the list
+2. Feature: Using the provided endpoint, show all users in the list

 Example endpoint useage: